nham/wabbo/essays/aa_trees/index.md

  - leaves have no data (no children, no key or values, no color (well, they have a color, but it's always black, so we don't need to specify it))
  - internal nodes have a color, a key, a value, and pointers to its child nodes.

-This definition meshes with rules 1-3, but we must ensure that the other rules are obeyed as well.
-However, it turns out that that the above definition is not so easy to work with when it comes to writing an implementation in code.
+This definition seems to be correct!
+Unfortunately this form is somewhat difficult to work with.
 We can take a different approach by noting that, given the level of each node in the tree, we can completely recover the color information: a node is red if and only if it has the same level as its parent.
 Also, we don't actually need to create leaf nodes in our code: if we just allow internal nodes to have optional pointers to children, then a missing pointer means there should be a leaf node below.
 If we define a new kind of binary tree where nodes consist of the following data:

  - key
  - value